Borys Szyc is a film and theatre actor, born on 4th September 1978 in Łódź.

 In 2001 he graduated from the Warsaw Theatre Academy.
 The same year he made his theatrical debut as Bucefał in Bambini di Praga, a play directed by Agnieszka Glińska for Współczesny Theatre.
 This humorous yet poignant performance did justice to the complexity of Bohumil Hrabal’s prose.

-(…) it’s Grochowska and Szyc who are responsible for the viewer’s interest in the story.
-They both have impeccable skills and prove their great acting potential (…) We believe in Jakub’s improbable story: that he spent many years in a monastary, that he gets lost in the world outside and that he’s terminally ill (Kino 01.03.2007).
+[…] it’s Grochowska and Szyc who are responsible for the viewer’s interest in the story.
+They both have impeccable skills and prove their great acting potential […].
+We believe in Jakub’s improbable story: that he spent many years in a monastery, that he gets lost in the world outside and that he’s terminally ill.

-Szyc starred also as Tytus in Testosteron / Testosterone by Tomasz Konecki and Andrzej Saramonowicz (2007), in Lejdis by Konecki (2008) and in Serce na dłoni (A Heart on the Sleeve, title translated by the editor) by Krzysztof Zanussi (2008).
-He starred again as Kruszon in Trzeci oficer / The Third Officer – a continuation of Dejczer's successful series.
+Szyc starred also as Tytus in Testosteron / Testosterone by Tomasz Konecki and Andrzej Saramonowicz (2007), in Lejdis by Konecki (2008) and in Serce na Dłoni / And a Warm Heart by Krzysztof Zanussi (2008).
+He starred again as Kruszon in Trzeci Oficer / The Third Officer – a continuation of Dejczer’s successful series.
 The role of Dr. Konstanty Grot in Feliks Falk’s Enen (2009) brought him the Złota Kaczka (Golden Duck) award.

 The actor, with a shaved head and unprecedented energy, plays a young man from the dregs of society, risking identification with a representative of a social group symbolizing post-soviet remains in customs and mentality.

 He also played leading roles in Rafael Lewandowski’s Kret / The Mole (2010) and Jerzy Hoffman’s 1920.
 Bitwa Warszawska / Battle of Warsaw 1920 (2011).